 Create and Run a Test Application

 With Go installed, create a simple “Hello World” program to verify everything works correctly.
-First, create a project directory and navigate into it:
+Create a project directory and navigate into it:

 mkdir go-hello && cd go-hello